Chaska High School: History

 Chaska High School first opened in the early 20th-century with its first graduating class in 1906.
 Since then, Chaska High School has moved to newer facilities three times.
 Currently, Chaska High School resides at 545 Pioneer Trail.
 The present facility opened in 1996.

 The high school was plagued with a series of racist incidents, starting with media coverage in September 2018 of students who attended a home football game in blackface and an African American-style wig.
 The issue was echoed in 2019 with another blackface incident in February.

 Several black students responded by naming themselves Black History Uncensored and leading a peaceful protest on March 1, 2019 at Chaska High School.
 They created posters that were presented at a community center event later that month.
 The protest was against what they and others saw as inequitable censorship of their efforts to share what they viewed as important stories in American history.

 Responding to news media coverage of an image circulating on students' social media and posted to a lacrosse channel by Chaska students, Bach and superintendent of schools Clint Christopher admitted they'd known about the images for "about a week," and apologized for not at the meeting being transparent about it with parents.
 The image featured the faces of 25 black students photoshopped on a map with "Negro Hill" written on it.

 Current facilities

 Chaska's current facilities feature auditorium, several gymnasiums, a cafeteria, tech-ed labs, computer labs, a media center, a stadium, and several athletic fields.
 Originally designed for 1,600 students, the school received a substantial addition in 2004.

-Houses

-Chaska High School is organized into four main houses: